programmerraja/MyBlog/content/misc/Finance  & stock.md

 **Small-Cap Stocks**
 - Small-cap stocks typically have a market cap of **less than ₹5,000 crore (₹50 billion)**.

+#### How to choose mutual funds

+- check AUM size
+- For index funds make sure tracking errror is less
+-

 ### **Exchange Traded Funds (ETFs)**